EvelinaClayton/thermostat_JS/README.md

 Specifications : Thermostat

-Thermostat starts at 20 degrees
+Thermostat starts at 20 degrees x
 You can increase the temperature with an up function You can decrease the temperature with a down function The minimum temperature is 10 degrees